 Housing costs in Pearl City are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Hawaii.

 Pearl City is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 For the size of the town, public transportation in Pearl City is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Pearl City, the benefits are reduced air pollution and congestion on the highways.

 Pearl City is an extremely ethnically-diverse town.
 The people who call Pearl City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pearl City residents report their race to be Asian, followed by White.
+Pearl City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.01% of the town’s residents.
 Important ancestries of people in Pearl City include Irish, Portuguese, English, and Italian.

 The most common language spoken in Pearl City is English.
 Other important languages spoken here include Pacific Island languages and Japanese.